rlsalcido24/dbtpcdi/models/snowflake/README.md

 This implementation assumes that the customermgmt.xml file has already been parsed, and that the path of the table is hard-coded in the CustomerMgmtView.sql file in the base directory.

-The implementation also assumes that an external stage has been built and that three custom file formats have been built-- the logic for the custom file formats resides in the helper directory.
+The implementation also assumes that an external stage has been built and that three custom file formats have been built-- the logic for the custom file formats resides in the helper directory within root.

 ### Configuration and running